dorucioclea/skyalt/README.md

 # SkyAlt
-Build local-first apps on top of .sqlite files.
+Build local-first apps on top of SQLite files.

 https://www.skyalt.com/

-# From SaaS to Local-first
+## From SaaS to Local-first software
 Most of today's apps run in a browser as Software as a Service.
 Here's the list of problems you may experience:
 - delay between client and server
 - none or simple export